Lil i Put

-Lil and Put (Lil i Put) is a ongoing comedy-fantasy Polish comic book series for children created by Maciej Kur (script) and Piotr Bednarczyk (art).
+Lil and Put (Lil i Put) is an ongoing comedy-fantasy Polish comic book series for children created by Maciej Kur (script) and Piotr Bednarczyk (art).

 The series centres on adventures of two "Małoludy" ("Not-much-people", a Hobbit-like race) named Lil and Put (obvious pun on Liliputs from the novel Gulliver's Travels).
 The duo are vagabonds travelling the land looking for easy meals and money, usually getting into trouble.
-The stories are currently publish in Nowa Fantastyka magazine.
+The stories are currently published in Nowa Fantastyka magazine.

 The series is set in a fantasy pastiche land, full of mythological creatures from well known centaurs, fairies, trolls dragons and dwarfs to obscure Slavic mythology utopiec or Leszy as well races created by Kur and Bednarczyk.
 A notable character is a female elf sorceress named Miksja Iskier who is a college student at travelling wizard school.
 The humor is similar to Asterix series combining gags for younger and older audience mixing slapstick, puns and zany scenarios with references (both pop-cultural and literary), satirical elements and dark humor targeted at adult readers.